Hit and Run Crimes in Pinellas County

 We represent clients accused of leaving the scene of a crash involving damage to unattended property, another occupied vehicle, or personal injury to another driver, passenger, or pedestrian.

-Our offices are located at 14010 Roosevelt Blvd #701, Clearwater, FL 33762, near the Pinellas County Criminal Justice Center (CJC) courthouse on 49th street.
+Visit our offices at 14010 Roosevelt Blvd #701, Clearwater, FL 33762, near the Pinellas County Criminal Justice Center (CJC) courthouse on 49th street.

 Call (727) 210-7004.